SAP/spartacus-docs/_pages/telco/checkout.md

 ## Overview

-The checkout display and structure for TUA differs from core commerce as product offering prices are displayed differently and include one-time charges, recurring charges, and usage charges.
+The checkout display and structure for TUA differs from core commerce as product offering prices  include one-time charges, recurring charges, and usage charges.

 ## Checkout Components

-- `TmaReviewSubmitComponent` extends `ReviewSubmitComponent` to display Pay on Checkout and other prices of the Product Offering in the Review Order Page.
+- `TmaReviewSubmitComponent` extends `ReviewSubmitComponent` to display Pay on Checkout and other prices of the Product Offering in the Review Order.
 Information displayed is the same as for `TmaCartItemComponent`.
-- `TmaCheckoutOrderSummaryComponent` extends `CheckoutOrderSummaryComponent` to display Subtotal, Delivery cost, and Pay on Checkout Total price in the Review Order Page.
+- `TmaCheckoutOrderSummaryComponent` extends `CheckoutOrderSummaryComponent` to display Subtotal, Delivery cost, and Pay on Checkout Total price in the Review Order.
 Information displayed is the same as for `TmaOrderSummaryComponent`, and the only difference is that the Delivery Cost is always displayed.

 ## Further Reading